-- Fredericton: Fredericton is the province’s capital city, a metropolitan area with a population just shy of 1 million.
+- Fredericton: Fredericton is the province’s capital city, a metropolitan area with a population of 58 220 residents.
 In recent years, the city has seen a boom in IT-based businesses.
 This city is quite affordable and you can rent an entire house for just about $750.

-- Moncton: With a population of 1.4 million residents, Moncton is New-Brunswick’s biggest city.
+- Moncton: With a population of 85 198 residents, Moncton is New Brunswick’s biggest city.
 This is a thoroughly bilingual city with 30% of its inhabitants being French-speaking.